-Ideas International has released a tool to help with competitive pricing of cloud solutions, CloudSizer but has since been purchased by Gartner.
-The solution had allowed for someone to perform a direct comparison of providers side by side in a slick format.
-We have found HR Rank as a similar service to help with this comparison with free and lower cos engagements.
+Ideas International released a tool to help with competitive pricing of cloud solutions, CloudSizer that was purchased by Gartner.
+The solution allowed you to perform a direct comparison of providers side by side in a slick format which now requires you to have a Gartner account.
+We have since found HR Rank to provide this comparison of free and lower cost offerings.
+You can compare metrics like price and performance.

 - Amazon Web Services